frederic-perez/AmE-dictionary/data/dictionary.md

 __ineffectual__
 __inefficacious__ _adj_
 __ineligible__ _adj_ /ĭn-ĕl′ĭ-jə-bəl/ __1__ Disqualified by law, rule, or provision: _ineligible to run for office; ineligible for health benefits._ __2__ Unworthy of being chosen; unfit: _considered her ineligible for the job._ _The patient was deemed deemed ineligible for traditional transplant._
-__ineluctable__ _adj_ Not to be avoided or escaped; inevitable. _Syn_ inescapable, unavoidable _Those war plans rested on a belief in the ineluctable superiority of the offense over the defense._
+__ineluctable__ _adj_ :two: /in-ih-LUK-tuh-bul/ Ineluctable is a formal word meaning “unable to be avoided, changed, or resisted.”
+Often followed by such words as _fate_ and _conclusion_, it is a synonym of _inevitable_.
+Not to be avoided or escaped; inevitable. _Syn_ inescapable, unavoidable _Those war plans rested on a belief in the ineluctable superiority of the offense over the defense._ _Even the tallest mountains will one day be reduced to sand by the Earth’s slow yet ineluctable geologic forces._
 __inequitable__
 __inequity__ _n_ :two: (inequities) Injustice by virtue of not conforming with rules or standards. _Syn_ unfairness _Even though I am older, my brother gets more allowance money than I do, and this inequity strains my relationship with my parents._
 __inert__ _adj_ _Helium is inert._